 Our office is here to assist you in any way that we can, if your question is not answered by the information on this website or if you need further information about one of the specific areas please do not hesitate to call or stop by our office.

 Public Election Notice

 2022 SWCD Election Notice

 A legally organized subdivision of the state of Ohio located within the same boundaries as Shelby County, Ohio.

-An organization that receives funding from the State of Ohio through the Ohio Department of Natural Resources, Division of Soil & Water Conservation, and from the Shelby County Commissioners.
+An organization that receives funding from the State of Ohio through the Ohio Department of Agriculture, Division of Soil & Water Conservation, and from the Shelby County Commissioners.